Updated June 8, 2023

 Introduction to AdaBoost Algorithm

-AdaBoost algorithm can be used to boost the performance of any machine learning algorithm.
-Machine Learning has become a powerful tool which can make predictions based on a large amount of data.
-It has become so popular in recent times that the application of machine learning can be found in our day to day activities.
-A common example of it is getting suggestions for products while shopping online based on the past items bought by the customer.
-Machine Learning, often referred to as predictive analysis or predictive modeling can be defined as the ability of computers to learn without being programmed explicitly.
-It uses programmed algorithms to analyze input data to predict output within an acceptable range.
+An AdaBoost algorithm can be used to boost the performance of any machine learning algorithm.
+Machine Learning has become a powerful tool that can make predictions based on a large amount of data.
+It has become so popular in recent times that the application of machine learning can be found in our day-to-day activities.
+A common example is getting suggestions for products while shopping online based on past items bought by the customer.
+Machine Learning, often referred to as predictive analysis or predictive modeling, can be defined as the ability of computers to learn without being programmed explicitly.
+Instead, it uses programmed algorithms to analyze input data to predict output within an acceptable range.

 What is AdaBoost Algorithm?

-In machine learning, boosting originated from the question of whether a set of weak classifiers could be converted to a strong classifier.
-Weak learner or classifier is a learner which is better than random guessing and this will be robust in over-fitting as in a large set of weak classifiers, each weak classifier being better than random.
-As a weak classifier, a simple threshold on a single feature is generally used.
-If the feature is above the threshold than predicted, it belongs to positive otherwise belongs to negative.
+In machine learning, boosting originates from whether a set of weak classifiers could be converted into a strong classifier.
+A weak learner or classifier is a learner who is better than random guessing.
+This approach resists overfitting, as in a large set of weak classifiers, each weak classifier performs better than random.
+We typically use a simple threshold on a single feature as a weak classifier.
+If the feature exceeds the threshold, we predict it as positive; otherwise, we classify it as negative.

-AdaBoost stands for ‘Adaptive Boosting’ which transforms weak learners or predictors to strong predictors in order to solve problems of classification.
+AdaBoost stands for ‘Adaptive Boosting,’ which transforms weak learners or predictors into strong predictors to solve classification problems.

 For classification, the final equation can be put as below:

 AdaBoost can be used to improve the performance of machine learning algorithms.
-It is used best with weak learners and these models achieve high accuracy above random chance on a classification problem.
+We use it best with weak learners, and these models exceed random chances of achieving high accuracy on a classification problem.
 The common algorithms with AdaBoost used are decision trees with level one.
-A weak learner is a classifier or predictor which performs relatively poor in terms of accuracy.
-Also, it can be implied that the weak learners are simple to compute and many instances of algorithms are combined to create a strong classifier through boosting.
+A weak learner is a classifier or predictor which performs relatively poorly in terms of accuracy.
+It implies that weak learners are easy to compute.
+By using boosting, we can combine multiple instances of algorithms to create a strong classifier.

--1 represents negative class and 1 indicate positive.
+-1 represents a negative class, and 1 indicates a positive.
 It is initialized as below, the weight for each data point as:

 If we consider iteration from 1 to M for m, we will get the below expression:

-First, we have to select the weak classifier with the lowest weighted classification error by fitting the weak classifiers to the data set.
+First, we must select the weak classifier with the lowest weighted classification error by fitting the weak classifiers to the data set.

-Then calculating the weight for the mth weak classifier as below:
+Then calculate the weight for the mth weak classifier as below:

 Updating the weight for each data point as below:

 Zm is here the normalization factor.
-It makes sure that the sum total of all instance weights becomes equal to 1.
+It ensures that the sum total of all instance weights equals 1.

 What is AdaBoost Algorithm Used for?

-AdaBoost can be used for face detection as it seems to be the standard algorithm for face detection in images.
+You can use AdaBoost for face detection, as it has become the standard algorithm for detecting faces in images.
 It uses a rejection cascade consisting of many layers of classifiers.
-When the detection window is not recognized at any layer as a face, it is rejected.
+The system rejects it if no layer recognizes the detection window as a face.
 The first classifier in the window discards the negative window keeping the computational cost to a minimum.
-Though AdaBoost combines the weak classifiers, the principles of AdaBoost are also used to find the best features to use in each layer of the cascade.
+While AdaBoost combines weak classifiers, it also uses its principles to identify the best features for each layer of the cascade.

-One of the many advantages of the AdaBoost Algorithm is it is fast, simple and easy to program.
-Also, it has the flexibility to be combined with any machine learning algorithm and there is no need to tune the parameters except for T. It has been extended to learning problems beyond binary classification and it is versatile as it can be used with text or numeric data.
+One of the many advantages of the AdaBoost Algorithm is it is fast, simple, and easy to program.
+It also offers the flexibility to combine with any machine learning algorithm, requiring no parameter tuning except for T. It has been extended to learning problems beyond binary classification, and it is versatile as it can be used with text or numeric data.

-AdaBoost also has few disadvantages such as it is from empirical evidence and particularly vulnerable to uniform noise.
+AdaBoost also has a few disadvantages, such as it is from empirical evidence and is particularly vulnerable to uniform noise.
 Weak classifiers being too weak can lead to low margins and overfitting.

-We can consider an example of admission of students to a university where either they will be admitted or denied.
-Here the quantitative and qualitative data can be found from different aspects.
-For example, the result of the admission which might be yes/no can be quantitative whereas any other area like skills or hobbies of students can be qualitative.
-We can come up easily with the correct classification of training data at better than the chance for conditions like if the student is good at a particular subject, then she/he is admitted.
-But it is difficult to find highly accurate prediction and then weak learners come into the picture.
+We can consider an example of admission of students to a university where they will be admitted or denied.
+You can find both quantitative and qualitative data from different aspects here.
+For example, the admission result, which might be yes/no, can be quantitative, whereas any other area, like the skills or hobbies of students, can be qualitative.
+If a student excels in a particular subject, we can quickly and accurately classify the training data, surpassing the mere chance of admission.
+But it is difficult to find highly accurate predictions, and weak learners come into the picture.

-AdaBoost helps in choosing the training set for each new classifier that is trained based on the results of the previous classifier.
-Also while combining the results; it determines how much weight should be given to each classifier’s proposed answer.
+AdaBoost selects the training set for each new classifier based on the results of the previous one.
+By combining the results, we determine how much weight to give each classifier’s proposed answer.
 It combines the weak learners to create a strong one to correct classification errors which is also the first successful boosting algorithm for binary classification problems.

 This has been a guide to AdaBoost Algorithm.
-Here we discussed the Concept, Uses, Working, Pros, and Cons with Example.
-You can also go through our other Suggested Articles to learn more –
+Here we discussed the basic concept, uses, working, pros, and cons with an example of the AdaBoost Algorithm.
+You can also go through our other suggested articles to learn more –